Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • ischemia of the lower extremities;

-• accumulation of blood clots in capillaries with subsequent tissue necrosis;
+• accumulation of blood clots in the capillaries with subsequent tissue necrosis;

 • the threat of internal bleeding;